19 Best Places to visit in West Bengal

 Bankura – the land of Terracotta and Baluchuri

 Bankura is a district in Bengal around 200 kilometres away from Downtown Kolkata.
 With the Durgapur Expressway, connecting parts of Bengal to Kolkata, Bankura is just 4 hours a road trip.
 And what a rewarding trip it is, especially with the pit stop en-route at Shaktigar, serving sumptuous Lyangchas!

 Bankura is from the Rarh region of West Bengal.
-Unlike the Ganges delta and its alluvial soil, Bankura is rich in Iron ore as a part of Chotanagpur plateau and hence flaunts a red coloured Earth.
+Unlike the Ganges delta and its alluvial soil, Bankura is rich in Iron ore as a part of Chotanagpur plateau and hence flaunts a red colored Earth.
 Bankura is also known as “Lalmati Desh”, the country of red Earth.

 Bankura is also famous for Christian College dating back to the time of British Raj.
-While in Bakura do not forget to gorge on famous chicken cutlets at College More, fuchka from the stall opposite Christian College and buy gorgeous Baluchari sarees, one of the heritage Indian saree weaves.
+While in Bankura do not forget to gorge on famous chicken cutlets at College More, fuchka from the stall opposite Christian College and buy gorgeous Baluchari sarees, one of the heritage Indian saree weaves.

 Here, you also get a sweet named Chitranjan, inherently suitable for diabetic patients with low sugar count.
 If you do not mind sugar try out Myacha Sandesh.
 Try various sweets at century-old Guiram, the sweet shop.
 Susunia and the forest of Jhilimili can easily be a part of a day trip from Bankura town.
 The nearest airport to Bankura is operating from Andal, Durgapur.

 By Jan from Leisurely Drives